bkatiemills/glslgraph/README.md

      ```
  - Plot sizing is determined in decending order of priority:
    - if the config object passed to the constructor has property `width` or `height`, this will be used as the `width` and `height` of the plot area, respectively
-   - if the div passed to the constructor has `width` or `height` properties set, these dimensions will contain both the plot and accompanying control sidebar.
+   - if the div passed to the constructor for the plot areas has `width` or `height` properties set, these dimensions will bound the plot.
-   - failing the above, the plot plot control sidebar will fill the screen.
+   - failing the above, the plot will fill the screen.
  - Default plot interactions:
    - click and drag to zoom
    - double click to zoom out